patman77/SDCE_nanodegree_Term3_Project4_Capstone_System_Integration/README.md

 Approaching the final capstone project, we formed our above mentioned team called "Neural Riders On The Storm" consisting of 4 regular team members (Team Lead + Team Member 1-4) with an additional "consultant", who already passed the SDC Nanodegree before.
 We have the offifical statement from the Udacity Support that also 6 members instead of 5 are allowed.
 If this should be an issue, please omit the last consulting member for this team submission as he already has the SDC Nanodegree certificate.

+### Organisation

+We created a slack channel "neuralriders_ot_storm" to communicate.
+Slack also offers desktop and mobile apps so we could communicate very efficiently.
+Additionally, we created a trello board (http://www.trello.com) to organize our tasks, including due dates, and a timeline.

 ### Installation

-After having analyzed the possibilities Docker, web-based Workspace, Udacity Virtual Machine and native installation, we finally decided for a mixture of the two latter ones: We converted the Udacity VM to a physical device and booted from that device (we just used an external SSD).
+After having analyzed the possibilities Docker, web-based Workspace, Udacity Virtual Machine and native installation, we finally decided for a mixture of the two latter ones: We converted the Udacity VM to a physical device and booted from that device (e.g. from an external SSD).

 By this, we could overcome many disadvantages of the other possibilities:

 * Docker: many of our team members were not really familiar with that method and have seldomly used it throughout the course
 * Web-based Workspace: Limited GPU time, needs internet access
 * Udacity Virtual Machine: pretty slow with VirtualBox and also with Parallels, no GPU support in the guest system
-* Native installation: Necessary to install ROS manually
+* Native installation: Necessary to install ROS manually, no support from Udacity

 We described this approach also on "Knowledge" under the link https://knowledge.udacity.com/questions/53477.<br>
 Essentially, it's these steps: